citation-file-format/citation-file-format/schema-guide.md

 - type: `string`
 - required: `false`

-The person's name particle.
 The person's name particle, e.g., a nobiliary particle or a preposition meaning 'of' or 'from' (for example 'von' in 'Alexander von Humboldt').

 Usage example: